open-data-kazakhstan/city-avg-salary/README.md

 We processed the original data to bring them back to normal, and extracted several aggregated datasets from them into the Data folder:

-* `Data/archive/pg16 optRK2022.xlsx` - contains 4 quarters information of 2022 year
+* `archive/pg16 optRK2022.xlsx` - contains information of 2022 year
-* `Data/datapackage.json` - contains all the key information about our dataset
+* `datapackage.json` - contains all the key information about our dataset

 ## Scripts